loconomics/loconomics/README.md

 - Nodejs to assist front-end development, using Grunt as tasks runner.

 ### Prepare dev environment
+- Request API access from @iagoSRL or @dani0198
 - Clone the git repository, master branch.
 - Install NodeJS (minimum version 0.10, not tested with the newest ones like 4.1 but must work): https://nodejs.org/ (it has packages/installers for Windows, Mac and Linux)
 - From the command line, use the NodeJS Package Manager (npm) to globally install